Maximizing Asynchronicity in Event-based Neural Networks: Introduction

-In this work, we introduce a new A2S framework with a more expressive asynchronous encoder, which achieves event-by-event representation updating, and a self-supervised method for highly generalizable representation learning.
-Our asynchronous encoder is built on the basis of LA, which enables recurrent inference and parallel training.
-We propose to use the matrix-value hidden state (MVHS) introduced in LA as output to expand the model's expressivity on the aggregated global information and propose patch-wise encoding to leverage the locality.
-For ease of implementation and better performance, our model is built on a high-performance open source LA architecture RWKV-6 \cite{peng2024eagle}, which implements MVHS and is stable to train.
-We propose a self-supervised method for generalizable representation learning, which consists of two tasks: multi-representation prediction (MRP) and next-representation prediction (NRP).
-The former encourages the representation to learn diverse information from multiple handcrafted (converted) representations \cite{lagorce2016hots, sironi2018hats} comprehensively, and the latter, motivated by next-token prediction strategies prevalent in NLP \cite{radford2018improving}, pushes the model beyond simple memorization.
-Our framework is superior to the previous A2S work \cite{martin2024alert} on recognition tasks, and it is the first A2S framework, to the best of our knowledge, that successfully masters demanding detection tasks, achieving a remarkable 47.7 mAP on the Gen1 dataset.
-We name our framework as \textbf{EV}ent \textbf{A}synchronous representation learning (EVA).
+We propose a self-supervised learning (SSL) method to learn generalizable features, which consists of two tasks: multi-representation prediction (MRP) and next-representation prediction (NRP).
+The former encourages the feature to learn diverse information from multiple handcrafted (converted) representations \citep{lagorce2016hots, sironi2018hats} comprehensively, and the latter, motivated by next-token prediction (NTP) in NLP \citep{radford2018improving}, pushes the model beyond simple memorization.
+Our framework is superior to the previous A2S work \citep{martin2024alert} on recognition tasks, and it is the first A2S framework, to the best of our knowledge, that successfully masters demanding detection tasks, achieving a 0.477 mAP on the Gen1 dataset.
+We name our framework as \textbf{EV}ent \textbf{A}synchronous feature learning (EVA).
 Our contributions include: